awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/DailyBuisnessReport.md

 ## Section 2: Fees<a name="section-2-fees"></a>

- This section includes fee\-based transactions, including Annual, Monthly, and SaaS Contracts products\.
+ This section includes fee\-based transactions, including annual, monthly, and SaaS contracts products\.

 ### Data Coverage Period<a name="data-coverage-period-1"></a>